mozcelikors/rover-docs/docs/source/content/intro.rst

    :alt: ../roverstatic/images/APPSTACLE.png

 * Cloud-based communication, data infrastructure testing (for `APPSTACLE <https://itea3.org/project/appstacle.html>`_ project)
-	* For this purpose, a cloud instance with Eclipse Hono infrastructure is connected to using popular communication protocols such as MQTT, and REST API.
+	* For this purpose, a cloud instance with Eclipse Hono infrastructure is connected to using popular communication techniques such as MQTT, and REST API.
 	* Eclipse Hono dashboard (using Grafana and InfluxDB) is configured.

 *************************************************